dandevri/website/pages/about.md

 I graduated from [CMD Amsterdam][cmd] with a Bachelor of Science and started working at agencies like [Fabrique][fabrique] and [We Brand Creative][wbrnd] working on projects for high-profile clients all while doing freelance projects on the side.
 I saw the good, the bad, and the ugly when it came to dealing with clients, project deadlines and agency culture and got fed up.

-So I decided to only work on my own products or work with positive companies trough my design [Studio Deckard][deckard].
-Shortly after graduating I was also asked to teach at the Amsterdam University and have been doing both ever since.

 [cmd]: https://www.cmd-amsterdam.nl/english/
 [auas]: https://www.amsterdamuas.com/
 [bt]: https://github.com/cmda-bt